 Jump to:Page Content

 This course uses game theory to study strategic behavior in real-world situations.
-It develops theoretical concepts, such as incentives, threats and promises, and signaling, with application to a range of policy issues.
-Examples will be drawn from a wide variety of areas, such as marketing, labor bargaining, international negotiations, auction design, and voting behavior.
+It develops theoretical concepts, such as incentives, strategies, threats and promises, and signaling, with application to a range of policy issues.
+Examples will be drawn from a wide variety of areas, such as management, labor bargaining, international negotiations, auction design, and voting behavior.
 This course will also explore how people actually behave in strategic settings through a series of participatory demonstrations.
-These experiments will help refine our understanding of economic behavior in the real world.
-Prior courses in microeconomics and mathematics are helpful but not required.

 Students may receive credit for both API-303 and API-110 or API-112 only if API-303 is taken first.